piepdx/pie-cookbook/drafts/working-draft-tactical.md

 While it's a bit of a shifting target, it's important to distinguish typical investment rounds and the stages at which companies should be pursuing these kinds of investments.
 The following are a broad definitions of the stages of rounds of equity investment.

 #### Friends and Family

+This is generally the first round of funding many startups pursue.
+Whether it be a nest egg that the founders have tucked away, small checks from family members, or capital from a friend who has a little cash to spare, this is the capital that allows founders and potentially team members to leave their day jobs and focus on their startup full time.
+With Friends and Family, the primary objective is getting to prototype.

+This is often short-term capital that lasts months, not years.

 #### Pre-Seed

+Pre-Seed is often the first "official" round of funding.
+In our lexicon, this is the round where Accelerator funding falls.
+It's the capital that provides the founders with runway to take a prototype and find product-market fit.
+Or to refine the prototype until that fit can be found.

+Other investors who may participate in these rounds are individual Angels and very early stage Micro VCs.

+Again, this is often short term capital that lasts months, not years.
+More "keep the company alive" capital than "grow the company" capital.

 #### Seed

+Seed is the first significant infusion of capital into the company.
+Currently, this infusion comes when the founders can demonstrate that their concept or prototype has potential in a specific market.
+This capital provides the runway to take the product to that market and establish traction and, hopefully, revenue.

+Seed funding often comes post-Accelerator.
+Investors in Seed rounds include Angels, Angel Groups, Syndicates, and Micro VCs.
+Traditional VCs may also choose to participate in these rounds.

+This is longer term capital designed to fuel company growth, rather than just keeping the company alive.

 #### Lettered

+Lettered rounds (A, B, C, etc.) are what most folks think of when they talk about "venture capital."
+These rounds are the money that keeps the company growing or supports the company as they struggle to grow.
+As the rounds progress, there are more and more investors involved, either early stage investors providing "follow-on capital" to retain their positions or new investors seeking an equity stake in promising startups.

+As an Accelerator taking equity, Lettered rounds are where you will experience the most dilution of your ownership position, unless you have significant capital at your disposal for follow-on.

 ### Startup
 ### Founder
 ### Resident